barsdeveloper/tank/docs/1-introduction.md

 Because its scope is tight, Tank can deploy on many fronts, from classic SQL databases to non-SQL theaters.
 At the same time, it doesn't limit your capabilities: Tank never tries to hide SQL behind a heavy query builder: you can write plain SQL whenever you need and still benefit from its rich type-conversion features.
 In this way, it's similar in spirit to [SQLx](https://crates.io/crates/sqlx) but unlike SQLx, Tank does not perform compile-time SQL validation.
 It prioritizes runtime flexibility and multi-database support over static checking.

 Tank also provides convenient methods to set up tables and get database communication running in just a few lines of code, all through a unified API that works the same regardless of the backend.
-Perfect to setup testing very quickly.
+Perfect for spinning up tests and prototypes rapidly while still scaling to production backends.

 *Hold the line.
 Maintain discipline.
 Tank out.*